 Home of the Stanford Web Services Blog

-The Stanford Web Services team is growing!
-We are looking for talented and experienced new team members who can create amazing websites and products to help Stanford faculty, students, and staff advance the mission of one of the top research universities in the world.
+Hey, fans of Drupal and WordPress - the Stanford Web Services team continues to grow!
+We are looking to expand our team with a talented and experienced web developer to help us create amazing websites and products to help Stanford faculty, students, and staff advance the mission of one of the top research universities in the world.